Wondiws98/Gimp-Icon-Layer-Generator/README.md

 # Gimp-Icon-Layer-Generator
-A python script for Gimp for helping in making windows .ico image files.
+A Gimp (GNU Image Manipulation Program) Python script for helping in making .ico image files for Windows applications.

 Upon executing the script, it will copy the currently selected layer and scale it to all the following resolutions: 256, 96, 80, 72, 64, 60, 48, 40, 36, 32, 30, 24, 20, 16.